Promoting safety for women

 Women make up half of Assam’s 6 million-strong tea workforce and perform the crucial, labour-intensive task of plucking tea leaves.
 But they are too often subjected to violence and further denied their rights by inadequate, or non-existent, grievance mechanisms and safe spaces.
 At the same time, men dominate the better-paid clerical and managerial positions in the plantations, with promotional opportunities denied to women.
 We’ve set up a new partnership to address this violence.

 Although we do not own tea estates in Assam, they are a vital part of our supply chain.
-So in 2017, working with our suppliers, we began a new programme in Assam’s Udalguri District.
+In 2017, working with our suppliers, we began a new programme in Assam’s Udalguri District.
 Its aim is to prevent and respond to gender-based violence, including sexual harassment in tea estates and surrounding communities.
+Leadership is important in this effort, as our Procurement Manager Daleram Gulia explains, “Women workers are our most valuable resource.
+They are also someone’s daughter, mother or sister.
+Safety and feeling safe is a basic human right in a place of work - and in all spaces.
+Everyone should be treated with respect.”

 Our Safety for Women & Girls Programme, Kenya